eisental/RedstoneChips/circuitdocs/Daytime.md

 Use 'earthtime' as 1st sign argument to sync with real world time or use 'gametime' to sync with game ticks.
 The 2nd sign arguments determines the time field that will be sent to the chip's outputs.

-These are valid time field values for earthtime:
+Possible time field argument values:
-- `hour` - Real day hour.
-Between 0-23.
-- `minute` - Minute of real hour.
-Between 0-59.
-- `second` - Second of real minute.
-Between 0-59.
+- `tick` - In earthtime, equivalent to secondofday.
+In gametime, the current game tick, between 0-23999.
+- `second` - In earthtime, current second between 0-60.
+In gametime it's equivalent to `tick`.
-- `secondofday` - Second of real day.
-Between 0-86399.
+- `secondofday` - In earthtime, current second of day, between 0-86399.
+In gametime, equivalent to `tick`.

-These are the valid time field values for gametime:
-- `hour` - Current game time in hours.
-Between 0-23.
-Each hour lasts a 1000 ticks.
+- `minute` - Current minute, between 0-60.
-- `tick` - Game tick of current hour.
-Between 0-1000.
+- `minuteofday` - Current minute of day, between 0-1439.
-- `tickofday` - Current game time in ticks.
-Between 0-23999.
+- `hour` - Current hour, between 0-23.

 The chip will update its outputs once the clock pin is triggered according to the current time.